 Thangka Paintings: Spiritual Masterpieces

-- Gold represents enlightenment.
+- Gold is a symbol of enlightenment.

 - Blue symbolizes wisdom.